ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_general_windows.rst

     Exit-Json -obj $result

-When in doubt look at some of the core modules and see how things have been implemented there.
+When in doubt, look at some of the core modules and see how things have been implemented there.

-Sometimes there are multiple ways that Windows offers to complete a task, this is the order to favour when writing modules
+Sometimes there are multiple ways that Windows offers to complete a task; this is the order to favour when writing modules:

 - Native Powershell cmdlets like ``Remove-Item -Path C:\temp -Recurse``
 - .NET classes like ``[System.IO.Path]::GetRandomFileName()``